tektronix/tm_devices/docs/advanced/architecture.md

 classes) and inherited by subclasses (sometimes called child classes), to reduce the lines of code needed to create new device drivers.

-Every single device driver within a particular device type is guaranteed to have the same class signature (attribute and method names).
+Every single device driver within a particular device family (referred to as the family base class) is guaranteed to have the same class signature (attribute and method names).
 Often times specific device drivers will need to implement the functionality for specific methods or even overwrite inherited functionality due to the differences that can occur